Keepingshtum/CS146/Compendium/Algorithms/Minimum Spanning Tree (MST)/MST Abstract.md

 An important problem when it comes to graphs is the question of how to connect every node with the least possible total cost.

 The intuition for this problem is that you want to have cheap paths and drop expensive paths.
 You can connect nodes through multiple cheap paths rather than a single expensive path.

+There are 3 main algorithms to solve this problem: Prim's, Kruskal's, and Boruvka's algorithm.
+You only need to worry about the former two.